-I've been to Ireland 5 times in the last 3 years.
-I know that sounds insane, but I know by the end of this article, you'll be booking your ticket to the Emerald Isle to experience all of the amazing things I'm about to talk about.
+I've been to Ireland 5 times.
+I know that sounds insane, but I know by the end of this article, you'll be booking your ticket to the Emerald Isle to experience all of the amazing things I'm going to talk about.

 First off, Why should you visit Ireland?
 Simply put, it's relatively inexpensive and safe, plus they speak English!
 This means you can order food and drink without stress, rent a car and read signs when you get lost, because let's face it, we all get lost at some point when travelling.
 You'll also want to see the countryside of Ireland to experience the picturesque villages, incredible landscape, welcoming locals and an intensely fun culture.

 I have never, in all of the 13 countries I've visited, experienced such warm and inviting hospitality.
 The Irish people are full of fun and laughter and are happy to tell visitors stories of their ancestors or legends of the land.
 Dublin may not fall into this category as it is a large bustling city and the Capitol, but the smaller towns and villages really capture the country's gracious and inviting personality.

 *I recommend driving a car if you can.
 It's the best way to see everything & stopping in small towns for lunch breaks is always fun.*

 Without further ado, here is my ideal 10 day trip to Ireland: